 During this assessment, gaps were identified in the rights afforded by the Electricity Act and the NTC which the group perceived inhibited the Distributors’ ability to take appropriate action to address circumstances of both capacity breach and capacity under utilisation; and the group felt that these gaps restricted the Distributors’ ability to effectively and efficiently manage their distribution networks.

-The CP identifies changes to the NTC which would introduce rights that will better facilitate the process for Distributors to address circumstances in which customers over-utilise their MIC/MEC.
+The CP proposes changes to the NTC which would introduce rights that will better facilitate the process for Distributors to address circumstances in which customers over-utilise their MIC/MEC.
 These amendments are intended to better enable Distributors to fulfil their statutory duties to develop and maintain efficient, coordinated and economical distribution networks; and to ensure the optimum utilisation and allocation of capacity.

 It should be noted that the change impacts Section 3 of the NTC which will impact Current Transformer (CT) metered customers only, such as large factories or superstores.